saddboys/Softeng306Assignment2/README.md

 2. Build one of each building, demonstrating the information box for each and “ghost” for each building
 3. Selecting a few buildings to demonstrate selectable objects
 4. Rotation of the map
-5. Ending turn to see stat changes
+5. Ending turn/using console to see stat changes
-6. Ending turns continuously to see random events
+6. Ending turns/using console continuously to see random events
 7. Using the console to give yourself different game-overs based on story (good end and bad ends)
 8. Using the console to demonstrate different types of events
 9. Use the Level command to see levels 2 and 3